kevinhu/before/README.md

 ### Scraper

-1. Install Python dependencies with `poetry install`.
+1. Install Python dependencies with `poetry install`
 2. Activate virtual environment with `poetry shell`

 ### Frontend

-1. Install JavaScript dependencies with `yarn install`.
+1. Install JavaScript dependencies with `yarn install`
-2. Start the client with `yarn start`.
+2. Start the client with `yarn start`

 Note that the scraper and frontend are more or less independent with the exception of the final `.json` output.